JULIAN CLOSE

 Noted as having “a rich voice that appears to come from the centre of the earth,” as well as, simply, “a voice to die for,” Julian Close stands as one of the most critically acclaimed basses in the UK, having performed at several esteemed opera houses and venues throughout his career including The Metropolitan Opera, The Royal Opera House at Covent Garden, English National Opera, Welsh National Opera, The Royal Albert Hall, Barbican Centre, The Bridgewater Hall, Opera North UK, Scottish Opera and the Wexford, Buxton, Longborough, and English Bach Festivals in a wide range of roles.
 He has also made numerous television and radio broadcasts for the BBC.

-Last season, Julian returned to The Metropolitan Opera for Lady Macbeth of Mtsensk, Rigoletto, and Don Carlo.
-Additionally, he returned to both the Scottish Opera as Simone/Talpa in Il trittico and the Longborough Opera Festival for their long-awaited Götterdämmerung and was seen with his wife Rebecca Afonwy-Jones in the Kent, UK JAM on the Marsh festival.
-This season marks his return to The Royal Opera House at Covent Garden for their production of Das Rheingoldas well as his highly anticipated return to Longborough Opera Festival. [read more...]
+Recently, Julian returned to The Metropolitan Opera for Lady Macbeth of Mtsensk, Rigoletto, and Don Carlo.
+Additionally, he returned to both the Scottish Opera as Simone/Talpa in Il trittico and the Longborough Festival for their long-awaited Götterdämmerung, and he was seen with his wife Rebecca Afonwy-Jones in the Kent, UK’s JAM on the Marsh Festival.

 CRITICAL ACCLAIM